 Let us now look at the steps of the second part of this workshop methodology: idea development.
 The main focuses are to ideate, describe, evaluate and discuss an idea using the Business Model Canvas, as seen in the image below.

-After the canvas is filled out, the second step will consist in preparing for the pitch of the business idea.
-As an outcome for this part you will have a business model per idea or multiple business models for one idea.
+After the canvas is filled out, the second step will consist of preparing for the pitch of the business idea.
+As an outcome for this part, you will have a business model per idea or multiple business models for one idea.

 Finally, the pitches will be addressed in the third and final part of the workshop: idea presentation.
 The purpose is for each group to present their work and development of an idea in front of all the participants.
 The time limit per presentation is one minute, but you can add more time for potential questions.
 At the end of the presentations, all the participants do a hand vote for what they consider the best idea.